hulyak/react-tutorial/docs/doc1.md

 - Basic familiarity with HTML & CSS.
 - Basic knowledge of JavaScript and programming.
 - Basic understanding of the DOM.
-- Familiarity with ES6 syntax and features.
+- Familiarity with ECMAScript 2015 (arrow functions, destructuring, classes)
 - Basic React knowledge like props, components, one way-data-flow

 Here's the source and a live demo of the end result.